 Almost.
 Extreme sports and activities offered in Cairns – whether it’s canyoning, white water rafting or bungy jumping – are targeting tourists, not just the fit adventurer niche.
 Hence, most people can give it a go.

-Canyoning does require to use your body strength so, of course, a minimum level of fitness is needed.
+Canyoning does require you to use your body strength so, of course, a minimum level of fitness is needed.
 You’ll have to walk on slippery rocks, jump in the river, abseil down waterfalls and swim in rapids.
 But don’t get too worried just yet.

-You don’t need to be extra fit or to love extreme sports to sign up for a guided canyoning adventure in Cairns.
+You don’t need to be extra fit or love extreme sports to sign up for a guided canyoning adventure in Cairns.

 Canyoning in Cairns can even be organised as a family activity as they have options available for kids from 8 years old.

 The warm river really helps to make it an easier trip.
 You have a few opportunities to drift with the current and relax between efforts.
 If you trust your gear and the guides, you will have to work a lot less.
 But it’s easier said than done when you’re next to a cliff!